Ghost-141/chatbot-server/README.md

 # Chatbot Server

-Backend for a retrieval-augmented customer support chatbot that answers questions about products stored in `data/product_info.json`.
+FastAPI based backend for a retrieval-augmented customer support chatbot that answers questions about products stored in [`product_info.json`](data/product_info.json)
+.
 The service exposes FastAPI endpoints for both conversational queries (powered by Groq + LangChain) and a catalog feed.

 ## Features